AngelDHackerman/BTC-ETH_Data_Analysis/README.md

 * S&P 500 dataset was trim in order to have the same date ranges with Bitcoin and S&P's 500.

 * Matching the BTC and S&P 500 datasets by only using the business days in their entries.
+The Weekends dates where removed from the BTC dataset.